 He laughed, and so did people in the room.
 But everyone knew funding matters, and getting therapies approved matters.
 These are the steps that need to be taken before something can be treated or cured.

 And for Kaspar, it always comes back to that.

-“We’ve worked diligently throughout my career to change these diseases,” he says, and then he credits Wilson, a fellow award finalist, as a pioneer in the field.
+“We’ve worked diligently throughout my career to change these diseases,” he said, and then he credited Wilson, a fellow award finalist, as a pioneer in the field.

-Kaspar shows slides of babies who can’t hold their heads up.
+Kaspar showed slides of babies who couldn’t hold their heads up.

-“These may be hard to watch,” he tells the room.
-He describes SMA and says it doesn’t have any ethnic boundaries.
+“These may be hard to watch,” he said.
+He described SMA and said it doesn’t have any ethnic boundaries.
 “This happens around the entire world.
 I’ve heard the same stories in China.
 In Argentina.”

 It’s the most common genetic cause of infant death.
 He calls it a childhood version of Lou Gehrig’s disease, so they’ll understand.